- Classes taught in Spanish and English

 Students selecting the Early Start option complete an intensive Spanish language course prior to the start of the standard semester.
-The intensive Spanish course consists of a five hours of Spanish class, 4-5 days a week, for four weeks.
+The intensive Spanish course consists of a five hours of Spanish class, 4-5 days a week.
 Each intensive course is equivalent to 3-7 semester credits, depending on how credit is awarded by the home university.
 Once the regular semester starts, beginning and low intermediate Spanish speakers complete all coursework in English.

 COURSES WITH ARGENTINE STUDENTS

 Students with advanced Spanish language skills are welcome to select 1-2 courses with Argentine students.
 As the standard Argentine semester is 3-4 weeks longer than the academic calendar for visiting students, API students who select courses with Argentines will be charged an additional fee to extend their API housing.